Don't Let Winter Freeze Your Fun - Warm Up with Colorado Snowshoeing!

 While summer hiking isn't ideal on this ATV and dirt bike road, winter snowshoeing is where it's at.
 Jeeps are prohibited on this trail during the snowy season.
 The trail is named after the meadow where bull elk congregate each year.

 Looking for a snowshoe trail with picturesque views of aspen trees?
-Look no further than Elk Meadow to Peak View.
+Elk Meadow to Peak View is the hike to do.
 This 2.2-mile trail is a winter wonderland that is perfect for snowshoeing.
 Although the trail doesn't have a summit view, the valley view is worth the trek.

 Rock Pond trail is a 7.4-mile snowshoeing trail that offers stunning views of the Rocky Mountains.
 The trail winds through dense forests and open meadows, making it a great spot for wildlife viewing.
 The trailhead starts at the Grouse Mountain parking lot and is a great option for those looking for a longer snowshoeing adventure.